HP 5060A Cesium Beam Frequency Standard

 Condition

-package seems to be working, but the 1 Mc divider dies not start.
+physics package seems to be working, but the 1 Mc divider does not

 Start Up Instructions